arcturo/library/coffeescript/chapters/07_the_bad_parts.md

     if typeof aVar isnt "undefined"
       objectType = type(aVar)

-Or more succulently with the existential operator:
+Or more succinctly with the existential operator:

     objectType = type(aVar?)